 Baby seemed to burrow himself lower in week 34.
 When I sat down it was like he was sitting in my lap.
 There were occasional stabbing pains down low and more painful Braxton Hicks contractions.
 One night I woke with one that required breathing to get through.
 Each afternoon and evening seemed to bring a flurry of them, whether walking or resting (though I was mostly walking at this time and herding the 2.5 year old through the evening routine).

 With my Whooping Cough vaccine down, week 35 ticked over and the birthing centre tour taken, all that needed to happen before I was ready for baby was for two weeks to elapse.
 I wasn’t sure when to hire the baby carseat (I didn’t want it to sit in the car, unused for four or five weeks).
 But, apart from that, I had everything organised.

 I found some relief with a lavendar massage oil on my low back and glutes (and my whole back whenever I could talk husband into a massage) before bed.
 On the nights my neck was making it hard to lie down I used a menthol massage cream.
 My heatpack, pelvic tilts, child’s pose, meditation, stretching, resting, good food and lots of water got me through the difficulties of late pregnancy.

-I have shared this journey to show what it is like for a mama with Fibromyalgia to do pregnancy, see my Pregnant Diaries page here.
+I have shared this journey to show what it is like for a mama with Fibromyalgia to do pregnancy, see my Pregnant Diaries and Resources here.